 (213) 5223-8000

-Ritz-Carlton Philadelphia is an elite choice for both the leisure or discerning business traveler.
+Ritz-Carlton Philadelphia is an elite choice for both the leisure and business traveler.
 Located across from City Hall, the domed hotel’s design was inspired by the Pantheon in Rome.
-The lobby’s Georgia marble columns are presented in a neoclassical style yet with a stylishly modern flair for accompanying artwork and decor.
-Also in the lobby is the acclaimed Aqimero restaurant.
-At the time the building was completed in 1908 as a trust company, it had the largest dome in the Western Hemisphere.
+The lobby’s Georgia marble columns are presented in a neoclassical style yet with a stylishly modern flair.
+Also, in the lobby, you will find Aqimero restaurant.
+When the building was completed in 1908, it had the largest dome in the Western Hemisphere.
+If you’re staying overnight, try the Latin-fused Aqimero restaurant.
+On the other hand, you can always order your meal for in-room dining, complete with delicate Chinese dishware and silverware.

 The Jefferson Hotel